CtrlK

 Specificity

-Lists many specific concrete actions and concepts: command structure, flag handling, configuration layering, version embedding, exit codes, I/O patterns, signal handling, shell completion, argument validation, and CLI unit testing.
+Lists multiple specific concrete actions and concepts: command structure, flag handling, configuration layering, version embedding, exit codes, I/O patterns, signal handling, shell completion, argument validation, and CLI unit testing.
 This is highly specific and comprehensive.

 3 / 3